 GILROY – GARLIC CAPITAL OF THE WORLD

-A city of about 52,000 people and host of the annual Garlic Festival in July, Gilroy is also well known for its “Outlet Shopping Center”.
+A city of over 52,000 people and host of the annual Garlic Festival in July, Gilroy is also well known for its “Outlet Shopping Center”.
 To get there taking the scenic route, follow the route to Hollister as described above and continue west on highway 25 to Gilroy.
 For the quickest route, follow the route to the San Luis reservoir as described above but continue west on highway 152 past the reservoir to Gilroy.

 MONTEREY & CARMEL